flotiq/flotiq-cli/README.md

 `node bin/flotiq wordpress-import [flotiqApiKey] [wordpressUrl]`

+### Purge data in Flotiq account

+This command will remove all data from your account.
+Great for testing imports.
+Command require additional confirmation.

+Execute:
+`flotiq purge [flotiqApiKey] [options]`

+or in development:

+`node bin/flotiq purge [flotiqApiKey] [options]`

 ### Parameters

-`flotiqApiKey` - API key to your Flotiq account, if you wish to import data it must be read and write API key (more about Flotiq API keys in [the documentation](https://flotiq.com/docs/API/))
+* `flotiqApiKey` - API key to your Flotiq account, if you wish to import data it must be read and write API key (more about Flotiq API keys in [the documentation](https://flotiq.com/docs/API/))
-`projectName` - project name or project path (if you wish to start or import data from the directory you are in, use `.`) `flotiqStarterUrl` - full link to GatsbyJs starter, the list below `wordpressUrl` - full link to WordPress site from which you wish to migrate content to Flotiq
+* `projectName` - project name or project path (if you wish to start or import data from the directory you are in, use `.`)
+* `flotiqStarterUrl` - full link to GatsbyJs starter, the list below
+* `wordpressUrl` - full link to WordPress site from which you wish to migrate content to Flotiq
+* `options` - additional options for command:
+    * `withInternal=1` - purge should remove also internal type objects (`_media`)

 ### Flags